Views on the meaning of Mishima's death: Views on why he acted on "November 25"

-Regarding the date of November 25, some researchers have speculated that there may be a connection between Hirohito became regent on November 25, 1921, due to Emperor Taisho's serious illness, and 25 years later, Emperor Shōwa, Hirohito made the "Declaration of Humanity" in 1946, the year be turning his ege (満年齢, man nenrei) to 45.
+Regarding the date of November 25, some researchers have speculated that there may be a connection between Hirohito became regent on November 25, 1921, due to Emperor Taisho's serious illness, and 25 years later, Emperor Shōwa, Hirohito made the "Declaration of Humanity" in 1946, the year be turning his "age in completed years" (満年齢, man nenrei) to 45.
 From those, some researchers have speculated that the meaning of Mishima, who would have been the same age of man nenrei 45 in 1970, committing suicide on November 25, was to the resurrection the "God" by dying as a scapegoat of Emperor Shōwa who had been became a human.

 Researchers who advocate this theory have taken into account the fact of Mishima had been sympathizing with Asaichi Isobe, a leader of the February 26 Incident, who was executed while being outraged that Emperor Shōwa did not recognize their high integrity and being decided to become himself as a god, and Mishima had written Voices of the Fallen Heroes, in which included a criticism of the Emperor Shōwa, they have mentioned that Mishima sent a warning to postwar society by taking his own life in his incident at the same time, his act was also a way of "becoming a god" in the place of Emperor Shōwa.

 Kenichi Matsumoto (松本健一), who influenced this theory, based his argument on the episode in which literary critic Kōichi Isoda (磯田光一) heard Mishima say, "Truthfully, I want to kill the Emperor Shōwa at the Imperial Palace.
 Before I commit seppuku," about a month before the incident, and Masahiko Shimada, with whom Isobe talked to about it, said, "I think maybe Yukio Mishima wanted to become Emperor.
 In other words, he wanted to identify himself with the Emperor.", (Note: Regarding Isoda's statement, Hiroshi Mochimaru has questioned the veracity of it, saying that Mishima, who was a cautious man, would never have said anything to an outsider that hinted at a plan for uprising or his committing seppuku in advance.
 Gō Itasaka (板坂剛) has considered that there is a high possibility that Isoda's statement was fabricated, and that even if it was Isoda's creation, it is fair to think that Isoda was speaking on behalf of what Mishima should have said, and that if one reads Mishima's works Voices of the Fallen Heroes and The Decline and Fall of The Suzaku (朱雀家の滅亡, Suzaku-ke no Metsubō), there seems to be no problem in recognizing that the words "Truthfully, I want to kill the Emperor Shōwa at the Imperial Palace," were Mishima's true feelings.) that since this was actually impossible to kill, Mishima killed Hirohito in his world of idea, and in real, died himself in Hirohito's place, thus eliminating the Emperor as a post-war's human being, and then gone into the afterlife while holding in his mind the image of his own idealized "Beautiful Emperor."